|Dallas Baptist University||Dallas||Texas|

-Besides plenty of job opportunities, graduates of these specialized MBA programs can expect job growth that’s fast to faster than average for all occupations for the 2012-2024 decade.
+Besides plenty of job opportunities, graduates of these specialized MBA programs can expect job growth that’s faster than average for all occupations for the 2016-2026 decade.
 Graduates can also expect to earn some of the highest average salaries in the nation.
-According to the Bureau of Labor Statistics (BLS), post-secondary education administrators averaged $90,760 in May 2016.
-The highest paid professionals in this field averaged $179,250.
-Training and development managers averaged $105,830, with top earners averaging $184,990.
+According to the Bureau of Labor Statistics (BLS), post-secondary education administrators average $94,340 annually.
+High performers average $190,600.
+Training and development managers average $111,340, with high performers averaging $192,970.

 Administrators must have an advanced degree from an accredited school to qualify for top positions.
 An MBA Is fast becoming the desired degree for many employers.
 And because the education landscape has changed so dramatically over the years, a bachelor’s degree is no longer enough for most training and development management positions either.
 Most top employers prefer to hire candidates with an MBA or other master’s degree.

-- College of Business and College of Education at Dallas Baptist University, Dallas, Texas
+- College of Business and College of Education at Dallas Baptist University, MBA/MEd Educational Leadership

 Students should be prepared to take on multiple internships, as well as a number of local and global experiences.
 These experiences, combined with a comprehensive curriculum, ensures that graduates will be prepared to lead in a wide range of education organizations.

 Considering an Online MBA?
 Use our interactive map to find information on schools and colleges offering Online MBA programs in your state and across the U.S.

 "MBA/MEd."
 Darden School of Business.
 University of Virginia, 2017.
 Web.
 03 July 2017.

 "Postsecondary Education Administrators."
 U.S. Department of Labor, Bureau of Labor Statistics, Occupational Outlook Handbook, May 2018.
 U.S. Bureau of Labor Statistics, 29 Mar.
 2019.
 Web.
 25 July 2019.